erifo/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 17: January 25th, 2021
+**Today's Progress:** Wrote third iteration of [Kobold Mastermind](https://github.com/erifo/kobold-mastermind).

+**Thoughts:** I can tell that I'm improving!
+Writing this from scratch a third time gave me frequent flashbacks to the first two, and made me realize every step of the way what to avoid and what to go for.
+So far I'm still only at a working menu, but the structure of it is solid.
+Slow and steady, I think I can keep this architecture going for the remaining features of the game.

 ### Day 16: January 24th, 2021
 **Today's Progress:** Wrote code for drawing the room and record of guesses in [Kobold Mastermind](https://github.com/erifo/kobold-mastermind).